My counselling focus is to support adults who are experiencing grief, loss and trauma.

 Ages 18+

-Counselling support in trauma experiences and grief, includes helping to understand an individual’s experience with grief and loss due to a major life change or transition, a disability, chronic or long-term illness, disease or traumatic loss by death.
+Counselling support in trauma experiences and grief includes helping to understand an individual’s experience with grief and loss, due to a major life change or transition, a disability, chronic or long-term illness, disease or traumatic loss by death.

-This also includes supporting those in caregiving roles, frontline healthcare workers or first responders who have chronic and cumulative stressors, empathic distress, compassion fatigue and burnout, all while trying to manage vicarious trauma.
+Also offering support for those in caregiving roles, frontline healthcare workers or first responders who have chronic and cumulative stressors, empathic distress, compassion fatigue and burnout, all while trying to manage vicarious trauma.

 Individual, couples and or family sessions are available virtually across Ontario.
 Ages 18+